The efficient certification of knottedness and Thurston norm

 We now come to our main applications of Theorem 9.1.

-{\bf Theorem 9.2.} {\sl There is an algorithm that takes, as its input, \item{(i)} a handle structure ${\cal H}$, of uniform type, with $h$ handles, for a sutured manifold $(M, \gamma)$; \item{(ii)} a boundary-regulated vector $(S)_{\partial r}$ for a regulated surface $S$;
+{\bf Theorem 9.2.} {\sl There is an algorithm that takes, as its input, \item{(i)} a handle structure ${\cal H}$, of uniform type, with $h$ handles, for a sutured manifold $(M, \gamma)$; \item{(ii)} a boundary-regulated vector $(S)_{\partial r}$ for a regulated surface $S$; \item{(iii)} the transverse orientation on the elementary discs of $S$ that do not lie between two normally parallel elementary discs;

 and provides as its output, the following data.
-If $(M', \gamma')$ is the sutured manifold that results from decomposing along $S$, and ${\cal B}$ is the parallelity bundle for the handle structure that it inherits, then the algorithm produces a handle structure for ${\rm cl}(M' - {\cal B})$ and, for each component $B$ of ${\cal B}$, it determines: \item{(i)} the genus and number of boundary components of its base surface; \item{(ii)} whether $B$ is a product or twisted $I$-bundle; and \item{(iii)} the location of $\partial_v B$ in ${\rm cl}(M' - {\cal B})$.
+If $(M', \gamma')$ is the sutured manifold that results from decomposing along $S$, and ${\cal B}$ is the parallelity bundle for the handle structure ${\cal H}'$ that it inherits, then the algorithm produces a handle structure for ${\rm cl}(M' - {\cal B})$, specifying which parts of its boundary lie in $R_-(M')$ and which parts lie in $R_+(M')$, and, for each component $B$ of ${\cal B}$ that does not lie between normally parallel closed components of $S$, it determines: \item{(i)} the genus and number of boundary components of its base surface; \item{(ii)} whether $B$ is a product or twisted $I$-bundle; \item{(iii)} whether $B$ is a component of $M'$ that is a product sutured manifold; and \item{(iv)} the way that $\partial_v B$ and ${\rm cl}(M' - {\cal B})$ intersect.

 This algorithm runs in time that is bounded by a polynomial in $h \log(w(S))$.

 }